SlackBuffer/blockchain-web/Go/TGPL.md

     - The built-in `len` function returns a signed `int`
     - If `len` returns an unsigned number, then `i` too would be a `uint`, and the condition `i >= 0` would always be `true` by definition.
 After the 3rd iteration, in which `i == 0`, the `i--` statement would cause `i` to become not `-1`, but the maximum `uint` value (for example, `2^64 -1`), and the evaluation of `medals[i]` would fail at run time, or panic, by attempting to access an element outside the bounds of the slice
     - For this reason, unsigned numbers tend to be used only when their bitwise operators or peculiar arithmetic operators are required, as when implementing *bit sets*, parsing binary file formats, or for hashing and cryptography.
 They are typically not used for merely non-negative quantities
+- In general, an explicit conversion is required to convert a value from one type to another
+    - Many integer-to-integer conversions do not entail any change in value; they just tell the complier to how to interpret a value
+    - A conversion that narrows a big integer into a smaller one, or a conversion from a **integer to floating-point** or vice versa, may change the value or lose precision
+        - Float ot integer conversion discards any fractional part, truncating toward zero
+    - Avoid conversions in which the operands is out of range for the target type, because the behavior depends on the implementation
+- Integer literals of any size and type can be written as ordinary decimal numbers, octal numbers (begin with `0`), hexadecimal (begin with `0x` or `0X`)
+    - Hex digits may be upper or lower case
+    -